 The "match probability" is an estimate of the likelihood (or chance) of matching the DNA profile to someone other than the person it's from.
 Different software is chosen for different DNA samples, for example, depending on whether it is mixed or degraded or not.
-The data will be analysed again and again before the analyst arrives at a final conclusion on the best match.

-DNA is often matched using the National DNA Database, which stores DNA profiles from crime scenes and people arrested and convicted of crimes.
-If people are not charged or found not guilty, their profiles are removed from the database.
-DNA profiles "expire" and are removed from the database after 5 years for a minor crime, but may be kept indefinitely for serious crimes.
-When a new DNA profile is added, the database automatically searches for matches, for example, to unsolved crimes.
-The database is a valuable tool, but may people are concerned about privacy, especially when innocent people or children's data is held on it.
+The data will be analysed again and again before the analyst arrives at a final conclusion on the best match minor crime, but may be kept indefinitely for serious crimes.
+When a new DNA profile is added, the database automatically searches convicted of crimes.
+If people are not charged or found not guilty, DNA is often matched using the National DNA Database, which stores DNA profiles from crime scenes and people arrested and 'expire" and are removed from the database after 5 years for a for matches, for example, to unsolved crimes.
+The database is especially when innocent people or children's data is held on it.
+Funded by the Ri's CHRISTMAS LECTURES schools outreach supporter, Agilent a valuable tool, but many people are concerned about privacy, their profiles are removed from the database.
+DNA profiles

-Funded by the Ri's CHRISTMAS LECTURES schools outreach supporter, Agilent Technologies, along with fellow CHRISTMAS LECTURES supporters, UKRI and Horiba.
+Technologies, along with fellow CHRISTMAS LECTURES supporters, UKRI and Horiba

-Ri Science Lives Here Agilent
+MURAN HORIBA 💥 Agilent Ri The Royal Institution Science Lives Here